upeee/GOO-GAZE2021/gazefollowing/README.md

 ## Baselines

-1. **"Where are they looking?"** paper by A. Recasens*, A. Khosla*, C. Vondrick and A. Torralba.
+1. A. Recasens*, A. Khosla*, C. Vondrick and A. Torralba. **"Where are they looking?"**
     * Select by setting --baseline='recasens'
-2. **Believe It or Not, We Know What You Are Looking at!** paper by Dongze Lian, Zehao Yu, Shenghua Gao.
+2. Dongze Lian, Zehao Yu, Shenghua Gao. **"Believe It or Not, We Know What You Are Looking at!"**
     * Select by setting --baseline='gazenet'

 ## Usage